spacemeshos/go-spacecraft/README.md

 Spacecraft calculates the total number of k8s nodes need to be created dynamically based on total pods and their resource size.

-The GRPC and JSON API ports of all the managed miners are exposed as NodePort.
+The GRPC and JSON API ports of all the managed miners are exposed as separate NodePort.
 You can get list of all the managed miners GRPC URLs using the `hosts` sub-command.

 ## Logs